SlappyPenguin/Sweepmine.TM/README.md

 # Sweepmine.TM

-A fast Minesweeper AI with success rate near frontier research models.
+A fast Minesweeper AI with success rate on par with frontier research models.
 The solver abstracts the Minesweeper grid into a constraint satisfaction problem (CSP), which is solved using logical deduction, Gaussian-elimination, and recursive backtracking.
-The solutions to the CSP are used to determine a garunteed safe move (if any exists) or a probabilistically optimal move otherwise.

 The solver also supports toroidal maps (wrap-around) and weighted mines.
 This project was originally intended as a problem for a contest setting (see `statement.pdf`).